 No special preparation for the course is needed on a student's part.
 However, the working language is English and foreign students are advised to take an English language course before arrival.
 The course also carries a large component of scientific computing, and many hours are spent in the computer lab; students who have improved their touch typing skills before the programme will have a distinct advantage.

 The AIMS Structured Master's in Mathematical Sciences is a one-year programme with two intakes each year (January and August).
-The curriculum runs over 3 semesters described below.
-There is an oral defense of the research project at the end of the academic year followed by a graduation ceremony.
+Please click here for more information.

 Some course notes, tutorials, and previous essays are available at the following locations.
 Note that not all lecturers choose to keep their notes online, and the content on these pages might fluctuate regularly.